Long Term Learning

 Why is it so easy to cheat?

 Indeed, you can simply tell OpenCards that you know all your cards perfectly.
 It won’t complain.
-But you don’t make any progress, and then we would suggest that you don’t waste your time in front of your computer, but rather do some exercise, have fun with your friends and family, have a beer, or watch a good movie.
+But you don’t make any progress.
+So we would suggest that you don’t waste your time in front of your computer, but rather do some exercise, have fun with your friends and family, have a beer, or watch a good movie.

 However, if you truly want to memorize your cards, you should be honest with OpenCards and yourself and report back the actual level of retention.
 This will help the LTM scheduler to predict an optimal next date for the next review of a learning item.